-As online internet and mobile services dramatically improve, there are more viable “coverage areas” so more and more of the remote beach clubs and restaurants have reliable service.
-As the quality and affordability of mobile data and WiFi coverage has increased, the use of cards and other forms of mobile electronic payments has become more common.
+Online internet and mobile services have dramatically improved in Cozumel in the last few years, there are more viable “coverage areas” so more and more of the remote beach clubs and restaurants have reliable service.
+As the quality and affordability of mobile data and WiFi coverage on Cozumel Island increases, the use of cards and other forms of mobile electronic payments has become more common.

 Please be thoughtful, though, and have some back-up cash on hand!

 Sometimes the delight of having a cold beer at an awesomely remote beach-side hideaway very logically requires an equally “unplugged” transaction!

 You just kinda never know, here!
 Always best to be prepared.